BY David Stoyle FOR FR2DAY.COM

 The Viennese National Opera Ballet is performing "Homage to Jerome Robbins": the famous choreographer who created "West Side Story".
 They'll be dancing Glass Pieces (1983), In

-(1970), and The Concert (1956), each one written for and about the City of New York.
+the Night (1970), and The Concert (1956), each one written for and about the City of New York.
 Accompanied by the Prague Philharmonic Orchestra, the first part is written by Philip Glass, so expect lots of layered melodies repeating themselves in a trance-like style.
 And that's the way the dance is too - small motifs repeating and building.
 The other two dances are to music by Chopin: "In the Night" takes four Nocturnes and turns them into a piano dance, while "The Concert" is a comic piece of parodies - see if you can work out who they are joking about!

 Malou Airaudo and the Compagnie Renégade are performing "Irgendwo" - a fusion of hip-hop and contemporary dance.
 Airaudo came to prominence when dancing for Pina Bausch.